Comparing a Compact-Binary Mass-Shell Model with Select Observed Gravitational Waves: Introduction

-In Eq. (\ref{esimp}), $\beta_C=v_C/c$ in SI units is the speed ratio entailing the normalized rotational velocity, which has the anticipated coalescence value of $v_C=GMf_\text{GW,peak}$ (i.e. the peak orbital frequency times the total mass horizon radius).
+where $\beta_C=v_C/c$ in SI units, briefly recovering $c$, is the speed ratio depending on the normalized rotation speed of the CCB at coalescence, with $v_C$ to take the expected form $v_C=GMf_\mathrm{GW,peak}$ (that is, the peak orbital frequency multiplied by the total mass horizon radius).
+Its derivation, together with a detailed reintroduction of the Laplace-Beltrami formalism, is provided in Section \ref{shelen}.